 3. View rejection in a different light:

 We are emotional creatures, and rejection is never easy.
 Though, when a company rejects a job seeker, they tend to think the worst.
 Negative thinking drains a job seeker’s energy, creativity, and focus.

 Running an executive search firm, I can tell you that there are a myriad of reasons why a firm would postpone a hire.
 Often, it’s not personal.
 Here is how our recruiters recommend that a job seeker begin to view job search rejection:

 - Realize that the person who did not hire you isn’t necessarily correct in their judgment.
 Bad hires happen every day.

 - Make corrections.
 Life is about making corrections and learning from our mistakes.

 - Take action and keep busy.
 When you begin to get down, it’s imperative that you begin an activity that will put your focus elsewhere.

 It’s not too late:

 Regardless of how many rejections, poor interviews or failures you may have had, begin to adjust your mental picture during the interview process.
-There is no job seeker too senior or too junior to change their thought process.
+No job seeker is too senior or junior to change their thought process.